SonakshiChauhan/Harry-Potter-Invisible-Cloak/README.md

 ->Step #1: Detect the presence of a colored object using computer vision techniques.
 ->Step #2: Create a mask by capturing frame
 ->Step #3: Apply the create mask of background on the detected object.
-The outcome is a sshown in the video above.
+The outcome is a shown in the video above.

 **Completed By Sonakshi Chauhan**